Chocolate Cake Pops – Sallys Baking Addiction

 1. To ensure the cake ball stays secure on the lollipop stick, dip it slightly into the coating first.
 Then stick in the center of the cake ball.
 See photo above.

-2. A 2-cup glass liquid measuring cup is the perfect depth for dipping the cake pops.
+2. 2-cup glass liquid measuring cup is the perfect depth for dipping the cake pops.
 If I’m using pure chocolate, like I did in these photos, I melt it in a double boiler then spoon a little at a time into the measuring cup.
 I don’t like dipping right into the whole pot of melted chocolate.

 3. The best way to allow the coating to dry and set– without ruining the perfectly round cake pop– is to place them right side up in a large styrofoam block or even a box.
 I used a box, as pictured below, for this batch.
 I just poked super tiny holes into it.
 Easy and cheap.